 We encourage those of you that are in your first pregnancy to attend this educational class taught by one of our Triage RN staff members.
 The class has been designed to promote the importance of early prenatal care as well as to discuss our clinic processes during this time in your life.
 You will also receive information about diet, nutrition, exercise, and prenatal vitamins.
 Our nursing staff will also discuss common physical and emotional adjustments associated with pregnancy

-While there is not a typical visit associated with this time period in pregnancy, you may be asked to schedule an early ultrasound if you are unsure of conception dates or have a previous history with pregnancy that is concerning.
+While there is not a typical visit associated with this period in pregnancy, you may be asked to schedule an early ultrasound if you are unsure of conception dates or have a previous history with pregnancy that is concerning.

 We try to schedule your first MD visit as close to 10 weeks as possible because we combine this with an ultrasound (if you have not already had an early US visit).
-The 10 week ultrasound screening will help your provider verify your expected delivery date (EDD).
+The 10-week ultrasound screening will help your provider verify your expected delivery date (EDD).
 You may also receive your baby’s first pictures at this visit.
-After your ultrasound, your physician will do a physical exam, including a breast exam, Pap smear, vaginal and urine cultures, an assessment of uterine size and pelvic bone structure, and an evaluation of fetal heart tone by Doptone.
+After your ultrasound, your physician will do a physical exam, including a breast exam, Pap smear, vaginal and urine cultures, an assessment of the uterine size and pelvic bone structure, and an evaluation of fetal heart tone by Doptone.
 Routine prenatal lab tests, including blood type, Rh factor, rubella titer, serology, hepatitis screen, and HIV, will be drawn and your prenatal history will be reviewed.
 Maternal assessment of weight, blood pressure, and urine will be done at this visit and each subsequent visit.
 Glucose testing will be arranged for patients with an increased risk of gestational diabetes.

 Early pregnancy genetic screening is available at this time.
 Risk assessment screen for Down syndrome and trisomy 18 is determined by an NT ultrasound and blood tests.